cmints/website/pages/documentation/pages/frontmatter.md

 ---

-{front-matter-p[Paragraph in 'Front Matter' section] Front Matter is a powerful tool that allows pages to define metadata in the YAML format, metadata defined in page can be used by the theme and accessed through `page` variable.
+{front-matter-p[Paragraph in 'Front Matter' section] Front Matter is a powerful tool that allows pages to define metadata in the
+<fix>YAML</fix> format, metadata defined in page can be used by the theme and
+accessed through <fix>`page`</fix> variable.
 Considering metadata defined below:
 }

 ```yaml